tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 - Each AI has a **50 milliseconds time limit** to choose a new direction for the snake's movement.
 - If a direction is not chosen within this time, the snake will continue moving in the previous direction.

-### Sudden Death
-- If a round reaches the time limit and there is no clear winner (**snakes have the same food count**), Sudden Death will be activated.
-- One piece of food is placed on the grid for the snakes to compete for.
-- The snake that collects the food first or survives the longest without collision will be declared the winner.

 ### Technical Failure
 - If a participant’s algorithm crashes or behaves in a manner inconsistent with the rules, their snake will be disqualified unless it is proven to be a technical fault unrelated to their code.